-In addition, any investment leading to the acquisition or increase of significant influence over companies based in the Netherlands active in the field of "highly" sensitive technology is captured by the Vifo Act.
+In addition, any investment leading to the acquisition or increase of significant influence over companies based in the Netherlands active in the field of "highly" sensitive technology is captured by the ISB.
+Earlier drafts of the ISB extended this lower threshold to all sensitive technologies, but the draft order in council limits the scope of the lower threshold.

-Acquiring or increasing significant influence occurs where one person or entity may cast at least 10%, 20% or 25% of the votes in the target's shareholders meeting or gains the power to appoint or dismiss directors.
+Acquiring or increasing significant influence occurs where one person or entity may cast at least 10%, 20% or 25% of the votes in the target's shareholders meeting.

-There are no financial or market share-based thresholds.
+There are no monetary or market share-based thresholds.